yurizhuravel/CV/README.md

-## Yuri Zhuravel
+## <p align = "center">Yuri Zhuravel

-**Software developer and devops journeyman ready for his next gig**
+<p align = "center">**Software developer and devops journeyman ready for the next gig**

-yuri@zhuravel.co.uk  |  [linkedin.com/in/yurizhuravel](https://www.linkedin.com/in/yurizhuravel/)  |  +44 755 411 8898
+<p align = "center">yuri@zhuravel.co.uk  |  [linkedin.com/in/yurizhuravel](https://www.linkedin.com/in/yurizhuravel/)  |  +44 755 411 8898

-### <a name="intro">TL;DR</a>

 I've just finished a challenging and satisfying stretch of work at HSBC, and I am ready to continue my professional coding career in a permanent or contractor role.

-During this latest engagement our team of six was tasked with delivering smooth interoperability between:
-1) an award-winning FX trading platform based on microservices and continuously deployed to production in the spirit of cutting-edge devops and agile principles, and
-2) a monolithic legacy corporate payments service with a quarterly release cycle and a huge user base.
+During this latest engagement our team of six was tasked with delivering interoperability between:<br>1) an award-winning FX trading platform based on microservices and continuously deployed to production in the spirit of cutting-edge devops and agile principles, and<br>2) a monolithic legacy corporate payments service with a quarterly release cycle.

 I'm a career-changer who plunged into commercial coding rather late in life.
 Before that, I used to be a Formula One team member, BBC journalist and desk editor, multilingual video team lead, cameraman, photographer and editor, due diligence analyst, interpreter and translator, and, once, a head of international PR for a supercar startup.
 With a degree in international law.

 My interest in programming brought me to Makers Academy, a leading developer bootcamp, which gave me a solid basis in modern software engineering practices and allowed me to start programming professionally and to be a tutor at Rails events.
 Subsequent commercial experience in a global bank provided valuable insights into how complex financial software systems are designed, delivered, scaled and maintained.
 I'm looking forward to continuing this journey.

-### <a name="attributes">What I can do</a>
+### <p align = "center">What I can do</a>

 #### Microservices in Clojure